 The State Bedrooms on the first floor adjacent to the Grand Salon are a truly exceptional experience, with most having views over the loch.

-There are plenty of activities and entertainment available at Kinross at any time of year including clay pigeon shooting, archery, whisky and chocolate tasting in the Whisky Library, your own Highland Games.
+There are plenty of activities and entertainment available at Kinross at any time of year including clay pigeon shooting, archery, segways, cycling, lovely walks around Loch Leven, and even your own Highland Games.
 Off road driving, fishing, horse riding, sailing, canoeing, kayaking are all available nearby.

 In the evening you have plenty of options, a piper, jazz band, billiards, casino evening, murder mystery night, fireworks… Whisky and chocolate tastings in the Whisky Library are also fun!

-For the golf enthusiast there are two 18 hole courses surrounding the estate which play very nicely and have glorious views.
+For golf enthusiasts there are two 18 hole courses surrounding the estate which play very nicely and have glorious views.